Cumulative Merging Percolation and the epidemic transition of the Susceptible-Infected-Susceptible model in networks: Introduction

 A precise mathematical formulation of the mutual reinfection process was recently proposed by M\'enard and Singh~\cite{Menard2015}.
 They introduced the cumulative merging percolation (CMP) process, a long-range site percolation process~\cite{grimmett1999} aimed at describing the geometry of the sets where SIS epidemics survives for a long time on a network.
 The presence of a CMP giant component corresponds to the existence of an endemic SIS stationary state, so that the calculation of the CMP threshold allows one to locate also the position of the SIS epidemic transition\footnote{In Ref.~\cite{Menard2015} it is demonstrated that the CMP threshold is a lower-bound for the epidemic threshold.
-Based on the physical picture, we expect the two quantities to coincide}.
+Based on the physical picture, we expect the two quantities to coincide.}.

-Here we define a CMP process on networks, extending the proposal of Ref.~\cite{Menard2015} and we present a scaling theory for the size of its giant component.
-The results obtained are then specialized to the case corresponding to SIS dynamics, providing predictions for the scaling of the size-dependent threshold on networks with $\gamma>3$, which are shown to be in very good agreement with the unexplained numerical findings of Ref.~\cite{Boguna2013}.
-Our results also agree with the exact mathematical results obtained by Huang and Durrett~\cite{Huang2018} and Mountford et al.~\cite{Mountford2013}, regarding the scaling of the threshold and of the density of infected individuals in the limit of very large networks.
-Our theory predicts, however, that the system sizes needed to observe such asymptotic behavior are huge, out of reach for present computer resources.
-Our work reconciles in a comprehensive way the different theories proposed to explain the behavior of the SIS model, placing them in the proper context regarding the network size considered, and thus ends a long debate between the physics and mathematics community.
+In this paper we contribute to the current state-of-the-art in this area in two ways.
+First, we consider a generalized version of the CMP process proposed in Ref.~\cite{Menard2015} and we present a scaling theory for its nontrivial behavior.
+This theory -- which provides a clear understanding of competing physical mechanisms, critical properties, crossover scales and finite size effects -- is general and can be related with other processes.
+Second, we apply the results of the first part to SIS dynamics, obtaining in this way for the first time a full understanding of the critical properties of the model.
+In particular, our theory predicts that the asymptotic behavior in the limit of very large networks (derived exactly in~\cite{Huang2018,Mountford2013} and reassuringly recovered by our approach) can be observed only for huge system sizes, out of reach for present computer resources.
+We show instead that, for network sizes that can be currently simulated, a preasymptotic regime holds, whose nontrivial properties are determined, providing a prediction for the finite size scaling of the SIS epidemic threshold in agreement with (previously unexplained) numerical results.
+Our work reconciles in a comprehensive way the different theories proposed to interpret the behavior of the SIS model, placing them in the proper context regarding the network size considered, and thus ends a long debate between the physics and mathematics communities.

 The paper is organized as follows: In Sec.~\ref{sec:gener-cumul-perc} we define the cumulative merging percolation process which will be the subject of our study.
 Sec.~\ref{sec:scal-theory-gener} presents a scaling solution of this model, whose behavior in finite networks is discussed in Sec.~\ref{sec:finite-size-effect}.
 A numerical check of the scaling solution is provided in Sec.~\ref{sec:numerical-test}.
 In Sec.~\ref{sec:appl-sis-epid} we apply the results obtained to the SIS epidemic model, backing up our conclusions by comparison with existing numerical simulations.
 Finally, in Sec.~\ref{sec:discussion} we summarize our main results and discuss the interesting perspectives they open.
 Several appendices provide some detailed analytical calculations and additional information.